Training projects funded under the Skilling Queenslanders for Work initiative are announced as part of funding round announcements twice a year.

 Ready for Work assists young people aged 15-24 to transition into the workplace by providing courses of up to 6-8 weeks on job assistance and training.

 Youth Skills provides nationally recognised training and employment support for 15-24 year olds who are engaged with Youth Justice Services or Queensland Corrective Services.
-Funding is primarily available for community-based not-for-profit organisations, who will partner with registered training organisations who are Queensland Government pre-qualified suppliers.
+Funding is primarily available for community-based not-for-profit organisations, who will partner with registered training organisations who are Queensland Government Skills Assure suppliers.

 First Start provides wage subsidies to local councils and community-based organisations (CBOs) to employ additional trainees.
 Contact local councils or CBOs near you to enquire about potential traineeship opportunities.